Sonnet 481

 There is no greater comfort to my soul

-Then that we trekked together hand in hand,
+Than that we trekked together hand in hand,

-No fonder memory could my heart cajole
+No fonder memory could my heart enscroll

-This journey right remains locked in my heart;
+This journey right remains locked in my heart—

-Sweet odyssey of love beyond compare.
+Sweet chronicle of love beyond compare.

 It matters not the which, the where, the when,

-The why or how that happened on the way;
+Nor whys nor hows that happened on the way;

-The path of love is easy to defend
+The path of love is easy to defend—

 Yet where it wends, no one can ever say.